Conscious Camper Series: Building a Fire

 Campfires are amazing, but they can also be dangerous and lead to deadly wildfires.
 Conscious campers do what they can to help prevent that by following campfire safety guidelines.

 First things first, no matter if you’re staying in a campground or boondocking, always check if campfires are permitted.
-Especially in the western states where drought and hot summer seasons create a high risk of wildfires, fire bans may be in place.
-Confirm with your RV park or campground to see fires are allowed.
+Fire bans may be in place, especially in the western states where drought and hot summer seasons create a high risk of wildfires.
+Confirm with your RV park or campground to see if fires are allowed.
 If you’re camping on U.S. Forest Service or BLM land, check with the local ranger station or the agency’s website to see if any fire restrictions are in place or if fire permits are needed.
 The U.S. Forest Service website is a great resource for the National Fire Danger Rating System.

 Use established fire pits.
 Whether you’re in a campground or boondocking, don’t just build a fire where you feel like it.
 If a campground or RV park doesn’t have a fire ring at the site, the camp host or registration office will be able to tell you if campfires are allowed.
 When you’re out in nature, always look for an existing fire ring at a campsite or boondocking spot.
 If there isn’t one, it’s safer not to make a new one.
 It’s not allowed in many places and can damage the environment and pose a risk for wildfires if not done correctly.
 Play it safe and hang out inside your rig or break out a battery operated lantern for light instead.